 Avoid apps that are not from the Google Play Store.

 Google Play Store has numerous apps that increase the efficiency of your Android experience and are enjoyable.
-Their range of apps is vast, from well-known social media apps to niche apps for specialised hobbies.
+Their range of apps is vast, from well-known social media apps, niche apps for specialized hobbies, to the best free VPN for Android, and more.
 You can, however, download apps that Google refers to as “unknown apps” outside of the Play Store.
 These apps are usually restricted by default, but you can download them if you grant permission.
 It is not advisable to download and install programs from unknown sources (such as a popup website or an email), as they may contain viruses that can be used to steal data or damage your phone.